henkerik/henkerik.github.io/_posts/2014-05-08-a-css-selector-evaluator-using-the-list-monad-in-javascript.md

 `li`    | selectByTagName('li')    | Element => List[Element]
 `.foo`  | selectByClassName('foo') | Element => List[Element]

 Our next job is finding a method to chain these partially applied selector functions together.
-Notice how the remaining type of our partially applied functions line up.
-However, one quickly sees that simply using function composition is not going to work here: the result of a select function is a list of element while the input of a select function is just a single element.
+Notice how the remaining type of our partially applied functions lines up.
+However, one quickly sees that simply using function composition is not going to work here: the result of a select function is a list of elements while the input of a select function is just a single element.

 To solve this problem, we are going to define a function called `flatMap` which allows us to apply a function with the type `Element => List[Element]` to an argument of type `List[Element]`.
 In Javascript we may implement `flatMap` on lists as following: